Harar: Ethnicity

 "Including the land round Harar and Dire Dawa inhabited by the Somalis of the 'Iise and Gadabuursi clans."

 City layout

-The old walled city of Harar is divided into 5 quarters: Assum Bari, Argob Bari, Suqutat Bari, Bedro Bari, and Asmadin Bari.
+The old walled city of Harar is divided into 5 quarters: Argobba Bari, Assum Bari, Badro Bari, Suqutat Bari, and Asmadin Bari.
 These quarters are then further divided into neighborhoods called toya, which are often named after a Muslim shrine or a prominent tree serving as a local landmark.
 According to S.R.
 Waldron, there were 59 such neighborhoods around 1975.

 In the late 1960s, it was still possible to walk around the outside of the city walls on foot; doing so took about an hour.
 By the early 1980s, though, this was no longer possible because the city had begun to expand out from the walled city, with some buildings being built directly attached to the outside of the wall.

+Walls and gates of Harar

+The Old City of Harar with an approximate area of 60 ha is surrounded by ramparts on the northern and eastern sides and part of the southern side.
+There are five ancient city gates, These are, clockwise from the north of the citadel: